Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This is an award for smaller, new, or emerging brands that are making inroads against big, established leaders, taking on “sleeping giants,” or moving into a new product/service field beyond their current category and set of competitors to tackle a dominant leader.
 (Challenger brands are defined as having less than 15% of branded market share in the product/service category.)
 Entrants must detail the business challenge, the competitive landscape, and how their business succeeded despite the odds.
 Requirements include a definition of the competitive landscape, including the market difference between the entered brand and it’s top competitors to demonstrate why this brand is a challenger.
 Note: Judges will deduct from the case if sufficiently proof that the brand is appropriately classified as a challenger brand is not included.

-This category is for campaigns that effectively used insights, strategy, creative, and analytics to drive ecommerce shopper conversion.
-Show how, by utilizing data and a deep understanding of the shopper, the brand and/or retailer succeeded in an e-commerce setting.
+This category is for campaigns that effectively used insights, strategy, creative, and analytics to drive digital shopper conversion.
+Show how, by utilizing data and a deep understanding of the shopper, the brand and/or retailer succeeded in a digital setting.
 A successful effort will combine strong shopper knowledge with digital marketing practices to increase conversion online.
 The effort must be based on a shopper insight(s) and be shopper-driven.
-Explain the strategy of how the effort went to market with e-commerce.
-Submissions in this category will be solely evaluated on e-commerce effectiveness.
+Explain the strategy of how the effort went to market.
+Submissions in this category will be solely evaluated on digital commerce effectiveness.

 This award features work that truly brought a brand, product, or retailer to life – either literally or virtually – and interacted with shoppers to influence conversion.
-You may have re-invented the product demo, re-imagined the pop-up store, or led a “brick and mortar” retail overhaul, or created a new game/interactive film experience that effectively showcases a new product or brand personality.
-The winners of this award will show how brands and/or retailers are reaching out to audiences to establish meaningful relationships, memorable engaging experiences, and unique connections.
+You may have re-invented the product demo, re-imagined the pop-up store, led a “brick and mortar” retail overhaul, or created a new game/interactive film experience that effectively showcases a new product/brand personality.
+As long it truly came alive and worked.
+The winners of this award will show how brands and/or retailers are reaching out to audiences to establish meaningful relationships, engaging experiences, and unique connections.
 Entrants in this category must address how the experience related back to the overall brand strategy.

 Shoppers are looking for ways to tackle everyday challenges, whether it’s what to prepare for dinner or how to maintain a beautiful lawn – they seek all-in-one solutions.
 This award celebrates multibrand/product/manufacturer solutions that came together to address exactly what their target shopper needed.
 Entries into this category must address the rationale behind the creation of these differentiated shopper solutions.
 Brands may be from a single manufacturer or multiple manufacturers.
 Shopper solutions may be developed by manufacturer(s) and/or retailers.